-Let’s imagine you just got brand new shoes, got them soaking wet and returned home.
+Let’s imagine you just got brand-new shoes, got them soaking wet, and returned home.
 What do you do now?
-Most of the people would just place them next to a stove or a heater, but high temperatures could damage them.
+Most people would just place them next to a stove or a heater, but high temperatures could damage them.

 Footwear dryers can be a huge help here, they blow warm air and can dry all types of shoes without damaging them.

-A dryer is a great alternative if you need to dry your soaking wet shoes as soon as possible.
+A dryer is a great alternative if you need to dry your soaking-wet shoes as soon as possible.
 However, they do pose a dose of risk.
-If you don’t want to risk it, you can check out our reviews of some of the best boot dryers.
+If you don’t want to risk it, you can check out our reviews of some of the recommended boot dryers.